underscoreio/shapeless-guide/src/pages/representations/adts.md

 ```

 The beauty of ADTs is that they are completely type safe.
-The compiler has complete knowledge of the algebras we define,
+The compiler has complete knowledge of the algebras[^algebra] we define,
 so it can help us write complete,
 correctly typed methods involving our types:

+[^algebra]: The word "algebra" here means: the symbols we define, such as rectangle and circle; and the rules for manipulating those symbols, encoded as methods.

 ```tut:book:silent
 def area(shape: Shape): Double =